rzelazko/lime-tracker/README.md

 - Bug: charts on first loading reaload few times
 - Bug: medications on homepage doesn't load for the first time (on clear window)
 - I18n: add language switcher
+- Bugfix: reports page does not show seizure from last day (charts also do not count them)